jojozhuang/jojozhuang.github.io/_posts/2017-07-24-building-android-app-with-xamarin.md

 tags: [Xamarin, Android, SQLite, C#]
 ---

 > Tutorial for how to build Android App with Xamarin and C#.
 We will create an app named 'Game Store' to manage products.
 It has the similar layout and functions with the app we created with Android and Java.
-See more details in the posting [Developing Android App]({% link _posts/2017-07-16-developing-android-app.md %}).
+See more details in the posting [Building Android App with Android Studio]({% link _posts/2017-07-16-building-android-app-with-android-studio.md %}).

 ## 1. Android Project
 In the blog [Building iOS App with Xamarin]({% link _posts/2017-07-21-building-ios-app-with-xamarin.md %}), I introduce how to build iOS App with Xamarin.
 At that time, we created the Xamarin Android project along with the Core Portable project and Xamarin iOS project.
 In this blog, I will use this Android project to build the Game Store app.